Food trends come and go, but one dish has earned a loyal, satisfied following. It’s simplicity at its best: a tender, flavorful steak.

-There’s never been a shortage of supply of quality red meat here, but the finest steaks are found inside Miami’s top-of-the-line steakhouses.
-And for many, steakhouses have become synonymous with surf 'n' turf, whose seafood component is locally sourced from Florida’s fresh waters.
+There’s never been a shortage of quality red meat in Miami, but the finest is found at the city's top steakhouses.
+And for many diners, steakhouses have become synonymous with surf 'n' turf, whose seafood is sourced from Florida’s aquamarine waters.

 A slew of steakhouses have prospered in Miami-Dade, but none has captured old money like BLT Prime at the Trump National Doral.
-Guests get a glimpse of Trump grandeur with BLT’s white walls, leather seats, dark wood, and panoramic views of the Blue Monster golf course through the restaurant's windows.
-However, the ambiance comes second to its mouthwatering dinner selections.
-Here, the star of the show is beef served in all cuts and sizes.
-The tender porterhouse for two ($94) — 36 ounces of 28-day dry-aged prime — is a singular BLT Prime experience worth having.
+Guests get a glimpse of Trump grandeur with BLT’s white walls, leather seating, dark wood, and panoramic views of the Blue Monster golf course.
+However, the ambiance comes second to the mouthwatering dinner selections.
+Here, the beef is king, served in all cuts and sizes.
+The tender porterhouse for two ($106) — 36 ounces of 28-day dry-aged prime — is a singular BLT Prime experience worth having.

 The Forge is part of the all-star lineup of famous restaurants in Miami Beach.
-Just step inside and you’ll experience fairy-tale dreams come true.
+Step inside and you’ll experience fairy-tale dreams come true.
 Imagine an ethereal mahogany interior, gloriously charred steaks and bone-ins that start at $38, fresh seafood, and a comprehensive wine list that isn’t for the faint of heart.
-What once began as an actual forge — a blacksmith shop in the Roaring Twenties — the Forge has evolved into a whimsical yet infinitely extravagant restaurant and wine bar that Miamians love.
+What once was an actual forge — a blacksmith shop in the Roaring Twenties — the Forge has evolved into a whimsical yet infinitely extravagant restaurant and wine bar that locals love.

 Sexy and sophisticated, this Lincoln Road hot spot redefines the classic steakhouse archetype as a glamorous meat emporium.
 Though Meat Market’s extensive wine list, cocktail menu, appetizers,

-With a name like Quality Meats, this place serves nothing short of the highest caliber of meat.
-You can rest assured knowing you’re dining under steakhouse royalty.
+With a name like Quality Meats, this place serves nothing short of the highest-caliber cuts.
+Rest assured knowing you’re dining in a restaurant overseen by steakhouse royalty.
 This New York import is the brainchild of father-son duo Alan and Michael Stillman.
-Fun fact: Alan founded the first Smith & Wollensky in the late 1970s.
-The team tapped the culinary expertise of executive chef/partner Craig Koketsu and Quality Meats Miami Beach executive chef Patrick Rebholz to offer a menu packed with large cuts of cured, smoked, and dry-aged beef that complement favorite New York sides such as corn crème brûlée and broccoli 'n' Cheetos.
-Ah, there’s never been a restaurant name so fitting.
+Fun fact: Alan founded Smith & Wollensky in the late '70s.
+Quality Meats offers a menu packed with generous cuts of cured, smoked, and dry-aged beef that complement favorite New York sides such as corn crème brûlée and broccoli 'n' Cheetos.
+There’s never been a restaurant name so fitting.

-Red the Steakhouse’s primary reason for existence is to bring some of the best USDA Prime-age-certified Angus beef steaks to Miami diners with big appetites and even bigger bank accounts.
-Choose from signature cuts, prime steaks, and bone-in selections of the most excellent quality or opt for nonsteak items such as bucatini and meatballs, featuring chef Peter Vauthy’s signature “red lead” sauce; a monstrous red Alaskan king crab; and creamy lobster mac 'n' cheese.
-The cheapest options on the menu are desserts, which range from $9 to $16.
-End your evening with molten chocolate cake or crème brulée to complete the true Red experience.
+Red the Steakhouse serves some of the best USDA Prime-age-certified Angus beef steaks to Miami diners with big appetites and even bigger bank accounts.
+Choose from signature cuts, prime steaks, and bone-in selections of the higest quality or opt for nonsteak items such as bucatini and meatballs, featuring chef Peter Vauthy’s signature “red lead” sauce; a monstrous red Alaskan king crab; and creamy lobster mac 'n' cheese.
+The least expensive options are desserts, which range from $9 to $16.
+End your evening with molten chocolate cake or crème brûlée to complete the true Red experience.